 Chemicals and Biological Agents

-Occupational asthma is caused due to exposure to organic dust, microorganisms, bacteria, fungi and molds, and several chemicals.
+- Occupational asthma is caused due to exposure to organic dust, microorganisms, bacteria, fungi and molds, and several chemicals.

-- Pneumoconiosis and byssinosis are common among mica and textile industry workers
+- Pneumoconiosis and byssinosis are common among mica and textile industry workers respectively.

 Treatment and disposal of solid waste